 Over the past several years, NAR, in coalition with other stakeholder groups, has successfully lobbied to reauthorize the EB-5 regional center pilot program.
 Most recently, the regional center program was extended by Congress through September 30, 2019.

 Several bills have been introduced in 2019 to reform and reauthorize the regional center program either on a short term or permanent basis - NAR supports the reauthorization bills and is working in coalition with other organizations to educate congressional members about the importance of reforming and reauthorizing this program.

-NAR signed onto to a broader Coalition comment letter on May 17, 2019, expressing concern that some of these changes, especially the higher required minimum investment amounts, would make the program more difficult to use, thereby making less capital available for real estate development projects.
-We anticipate another opportunity will be available to sign onto a stakeholder letter to urge comprehensive Congressional reform of the program, in lieu of piecemeal regulatory changes, by EB-5’s September 30, 2019 expiration date.
+We anticipate another opportunity will be available to sign onto a stakeholder letter to urge comprehensive Congressional reform of the program, in lieu of piecemeal regulatory changes, by EB-5’s December 20, 2019 expiration date.

 Detailed Summary of the Final Rule:

 - $1.8 million at the top level